thepranab/materials-for-max-qe2021-online-school/Day-9/example1.setup/README.md

        FFT_LIBS= -lfftw3
 ~~~~~

-*Note:* we did not enable OpenMP in this case since we will be dealing with small input file.
+*Note:* we did not enable OpenMP in this case since we will be dealing with small input files.
-If you plan to run large simulations or you happen to run with accelerators, OpenMP is important and we will indeed enable it in the next section.

 ------------------------------------------------------------------------